brendt/stitcher.io/src/content/book/06-states.md

 - Transition a state directly to another one, by using a transition class under the hood
 - Automatically determine what state to transition to based on a set of parameters

 Again the package I mentioned before adds support for transitions, as well as basic transition management.
-If you're looking to real complex state machines though, you might want to look at other packages.
+If want complex state machines though, you might want to look at other packages.
 I listed an example in the footnotes below.

 ## States without transitions